 | |

-Although vibration damage to structures is usually described in terms of "cosmetic" and
+Although vibration damage to structures is usually described in non-scientific settings in terms of "cosmetic" and

 "structural" types, understanding the specific kinds of damage which can occur, their